k2view-academy/K2View-Academy/articles/16_deploy_fabric/03_offline_deploy.md

 # Offline Deploy

-The implementation of a new Fabric project or an updated Fabric project must be deployed to the server side.
+New or updated Fabric project implementations must be deployed to the server side.
 A deployment can be performed either from the Fabric Studio <!--add link to 16.2 --> or from the Fabric Server, and is also known as an Offline Deploy.

 An Offline Deploy is implemented by running the **Deploy** command on the Fabric Server using artifacts that can be created either by the Fabric Studio or by the script on the server side.

 ### When Should I Use Offline Deploy?

-When a Fabric Project is developed by a group of programmers it is important that the environment is always up-do-date.
+When a Fabric Project is developed by a group of programmers it is important that the environment is always up-to-date.
 This can be challenging.
 Fabric provides a solution that enables combining the code changes that have been implemented and committed by several programmers and deploying them to a specific environment.
 To do so, the Development team should prepare an automated Jenkins process that takes the project's latest sources from the Git or SVN repository and copies them to the server.
 The process then runs the script that creates the artifacts based on this code and then deploys them on a server.
 This process can run on the Fabric Server without any dependency on the Fabric Studio.

-Click for more information about Best Practices for working with GIT and <!--add link to 9.7 Best Practices for working with GIT and SVN--> .
+Click for more information about Best Practices for working with GIT and SVN<!--add link to 9.7 Best Practices for working with GIT and SVN-->.

-### How Do I Perform an Offline Deploy?
+### How Do I Perform an Offline Deployment?

 There are two ways to perform an Offline Deployment: